-In the centre of the famous Fiskars ironworks lives a tiny black and green steam locomotive named Pikku-Pässi built in 1890.
-Pikku-Pässi is Finland’s first and oldest narrow-gauge steam locomotive that transported raw materials to the ironworks and distributed ready-made and acclaimed Fiskars products around the world.
+In the center of the renowned Fiskars ironworks lives a tiny black and green steam locomotive called Pikku-Pässi, which was built in 1890.
+Actually, Pikku-Pässi is Finland’s first and oldest narrow-gauge steam locomotive that transported raw materials to the ironworks and distributed ready-made and acclaimed Fiskars products around the world.

-During feasts and festivals Pikku-Pässi’s carriages were decorated, and both locals and celebrities like Mannerheim and Bobrikoff went on trips.
+During feasts and festivals, Pikku-Pässi’s carriages were decorated, and both locals and celebrities like Mannerheim and Bobrikoff went on trips.
 After the railroad closed down, our beloved Pikku-Pässi stood unemployed outside in the rain and cold.
-Playing children and their liveliness has kept spirits high, but now it’s time to give Pikku Pässi all the help we can.
-You can help too!
+Playing children and their liveliness have kept spirits high, though now it’s time to give Pikku Pässi all the help we can.

 There are several volunteer groups at Fiskars Museum and voluntary work is an important part of the museum's activities.

 The museum volunteers have free admission to the museum throughout the year.
 They will receive a 10% discount on all museum shop products and a 20% discount on space rent.
 Volunteers receive an information bulletin published 5-7 times a year and have the opportunity to take part in museum study tours and excursions.

 Pässi’s Friends - Professionals who help the museum in matters related to repairing, construction and maintenance of the Pikku-Pässi locomotive, it’s wagons and railway track.

 50’s Youth - A group for those who lived their childhood or youth in the 1950’s meets every month on the first Tuesday at 2.45 pm-4 pm at Café Hammarbacken

 Handicraft group- meets on Tuesdays at 6pm-8pm in the cozy Café Hammarbacken (No meetings in July)